-The ARCH benchmark comprises 12 datasets in speech, music, audio domains (details in Appendix ~\ref{app:ARCH} ).
+The ARCH benchmark comprises 12 datasets in speech, music, audio domains (details in Appendix ~\ref{app:ARCH}).

 We extract embeddings corresponding to the discrete codebooks of an acoustic codec model as its respective representations and evaluate the classification accuracy of the codec model on ARCH datasets using its representations.
 We used the experimental results of WavTokenizer, Encodec and DAC from \citep{Ji2024WavTokenizer} to compare to our results.
-Because our model trained only on LibriTTS , we used only the speech domain datasets.
-The experimental results, as shown in Table ~\ref{tab:arch-benchmark}, demonstrate that the Q2D2 model with only 53 tokens outperforms DAC and Ecodec models with one to nine quantizers and 100 to 900 tokens, on classification accuracy (except DAC with 9 quantizers on RAVDESS).
+The experimental results, as shown in Table~\ref{tab:arch-benchmark}, Q2D2 with only 53 tokens outperforms DAC and Encodec models using 100--900 tokens and multiple quantizers (except DAC with 9 quantizers on RAVDESS).
 The results further demonstrate strong generalization beyond speech, with Q2D2 achieving top performance on MTT (music) and US8K (environmental audio), while remaining competitive across all datasets.

-\section{ablation study}
+\section{Ablation Study}

 For Q2D2 ablation studies we used 585 hours of LibriTTS training dataset and LibriTTS-test-clean subset for reconstruction performance.
 Our goal in the ablation studies was to understand the design choices of Q2D2, focusing on three main factors: \textbf{\textit{Grid type}}, \textbf{\textit{Dimension size}} and \textbf{\textit{Number of quantization levels}}.